aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-word/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPTM to Word?</h2>

+The need to convert PPTM to Word arises when a user wants to share a presentation with someone who does not have access to the Microsoft PowerPoint application.
+By converting the PPTM file to Word, the user can easily share the presentation with anyone who has access to Microsoft Word.
+Additionally, the user can also edit the presentation in Word, which is not possible with the PPTM file.

+<h2>How Aspose.Total Helps for PPTM to Word Conversion?</h2>
-For a Python developer, who is trying to add a PPTM to WORD conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a WORD format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process of PPTM to Word.
+The process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert PPTM file to PDF.
+After that, Microsoft Word Python API Aspose.Words for Python via .NET is used to save the created PDF into Microsoft Word as a WORD format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to work with different file formats.
+It provides a wide range of features such as creating, editing, converting, and manipulating documents.
+It also supports a variety of file formats such as PDF, Word, Excel, PowerPoint, and many more.

+The Aspose.Slides for Python via .NET API is a powerful library that helps developers to create, read, and manipulate PowerPoint presentations.
+It supports a wide range of features such as creating, editing, converting, and manipulating presentations.
+It also supports a variety of file formats such as PPTM, PPTX, PPSX, and many more.

+The Aspose.Words for Python via .NET API is a powerful library that helps developers to create, read, and manipulate Microsoft Word documents.
+It supports a wide range of features such as creating, editing, converting, and manipulating documents.
+It also supports a variety of file formats such as DOC, DOCX, RTF, and many more.

+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of APIs that helps developers to work with different file formats.
+It helps to automate the conversion process of PPTM to Word.
+It provides a wide range of features such as creating, editing, converting, and manipulating documents.
+It also supports a variety of file formats such as PDF, Word, Excel, PowerPoint, and many more.

 {{% /blocks/products/pf/feature-page-summary %}}